 It's hard to find a better school than Hastings College if you wish to study Publishing.
 Hastings, Nebraska gives a charming small-town setting for students to study in.

 About 94.0% of applicants send ACT scores, with the typical score in the 23 range.
 Hastings' 13:1 student-to-faculty ratio is one of the very best in the nation.
-Go deeper to check out just how Hastings College ranks in other categories.
+A virtual tour may be a good way to find out more about Hastings College.